-Before reviewing an article please consider the following:
+Before reviewing a manuscript please consider the following:

 Confidentiality: All submissions to Canadian Prosthetics & Orthotics Journal are confidential; please do not discuss any parts of the submission with a third party.